 Young Entrepeneur Asha Julius Owner of One Party Spot

 The CEO of One Stop Party Spot, Ms Julius is well known in party circles as her company has been organising parties and doing a good job at that.
 But when she decided to broaden her business she thought of the nation’s children who need more attention when they are out of school and came up with the idea of hosting a summer camp for children.
+Summer Camp is a popular way for kids to spend their summers vacation while they are no longer at school.
+Some parents find that Summer camps help to teach their children new skills as well as help with their development, introducing them to new friends and activities.
+Summer camp is often seen across the United States, such as these summer camps in Maine and in other states across the country.

 “I went to Development Bank to get a small business loan to broaden my small business, to get the equipment, such as the bouncing castle and stuff to cater for the kids because my main interest was in the children,” said Ms Julius.